mrdevlar/make_gif/README.md

   -v, --verbose         Boolean flag indicating if statements should be
                         printed to the console.
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
-                        The output file of the animated gif (default: animation.gif).
+                        The output file of the animated gif or webm (default: animation.gif).
   -t TYPES [TYPES ...], --types TYPES [TYPES ...]
                         The file types to consider when making the animated